-MARY LOU CORMIER Castine, Maine
+MARY LOU CORMIER - Castine, Maine

-Mary Lou Cormier recently retired from the University of Maine where she worked for more than 38 years as a full professor and administrator.
-She was chair of the Board of the United Way of Penobscot Valley and was the recipient of their Distinguished Community Service Award.
-Dr. Cormier received her Ed.D from Vanderbilt University and has been recognized on several occasions for outstanding contributions to Human Services Education.
+Mary Lou Cormier recently retired from the University of Maine at Augusta where she worked for more than 30 years in the field of health and human services.
+She was the recipient of the United Way of Penobscot Valley Distinguished Community Service Award and has also been recognized on several occasions for outstanding contributions to Human Services Education.
 She has a long history of service on various committees and task forces dealing with educational standards and competencies.